Excellent battery life. Great microphones and noise-canceling. IP57 dust resistance and waterproofing. Currently 25% off on Amazon.

 Boxy design might not be for everyone.
 No AAC support.

-It may not have been the most important thing that happened, but 2020 was really the year when wireless earbuds came into their own, evolving from a flawed novelty gadget into a product offering excellent value, jaw-dropping performance or, in some cases, both.
+It may not have been the most important thing that happened, but 2021 was really the year when wireless earbuds came into their own, evolving from a flawed novelty gadget into a product offering excellent value, jaw-dropping performance and, in some cases, both.
 Now you see people wearing wireless earbuds everywhere, in all shapes, sizes, brands and colors.

 Aside from sounding great, the best wireless earbuds tend to have some common qualities.
 These include: